Are you starting a Social Media Campaign?

 Here are 5 things to know before you kick-start your Social media Campaign

-People will only take you seriously if they consider you as an expert in the segment which you operate in or are providing information which is helpful, adding value to them, aspiring, or relatable.
+People will only take you seriously if they consider you as an expert in the segment which you operate in or are providing helpful information, adding value to them, aspiring, or relatable.
 This can only be possible if you know what you’re talking about.

 Content is the king.
 No matter what others tell you, it still is.
-First and easiest way to start on your content creation is “to elaborate”.
+The first and easiest way to start on your content creation is “to elaborate”.
 Pen down all you know about the industry.
 Even better, if you can create a blog out of it.

 Now, when you have the ingredients, it’s time to cook a variety of dishes, i.e, use these on different social media platforms.
 Very short ones on Twitter and a bit longer on Facebook.
 Pictures work everywhere and have more appeal.